Resettlement involves permanently relocating refugees to a safe country where they can rebuild their lives.

 Increased Access

-We advocate to increase the number of global resettlement slots available each year
+We advocate increasing the number of global resettlement slots available each year.